A Personal Practice

 For my workshop colleagues, this is home.
 It's shared space crisscrossed by opportunities to divide and opportunities to connect.
 We chose to spend two days connecting through dialogue.
 As responses go, that strikes this guest as pretty inspiring: you are the answer you seek.

-Cherish Foundation, Katsina, Nigeria
+Chloe Berwind-Dart is Director of the Cherish Foundation, Katsina, Nigeria